22 Jul 2020

 We have outlined just a few favorite animals commonly found on Kiawah Island — as well as some safety tips!

-Kiawah Island is home to one of the United States’ densest bobcat populations.
-This healthy, stable population, while posing no threat to humans, plays a vital role in managing the islands pests.
+Kiawah Island is home to the bobcat population.
+This population, while posing no threat to humans, plays a vital role in managing the island's pests.
 Looking to sight the bobcat?
 You’ll have the best odds between dusk and dawn!

 You can find around 500 deer on Kiawah Island.
 These deer are very adaptable, finding habitat among the island’s fields and forests as well as the suburban neighborhoods.
 Are you visiting from the Northeast or Midwest?
 Well then, you are used to seeing this species roaming around.
 An interesting fact about Kiawah Island’s white-tailed deer is that they are smaller in size.
 This helps them cope with the warmer climate of Kiawah Island.
 You don’t have to go searching for these cuties!
 You are bound to see quite a few on your vacation.